For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 - How much time you spend together;

-- Who controls choices about education, religion, medical care, and more.
+- Who controls choices about education, religion, medical care, and much more.

 In short, if it involves custody, visitation, or childcare decisions, the parenting plan lays out the specifics.
 Because it defines how much involvement you have in your child’s life, these documents are massively important.